 And why?

-In 2014, Euromaidan protesters in Ukraine wanted freedom to choose their political future with Europe; in Crimea, people wanted to freedom to become part of Russia; and in Donetsk and Lugansk, the Russian majority wanted freedom from the new Ukrainian government.
+In 2014, Euromaidan protesters in Ukraine wanted freedom to choose their political future with Europe; in Crimea, people wanted freedom to be part of Russia; and in Donetsk and Lugansk, the Russian majority wanted freedom from the new Ukrainian government.

 The Russian president, for his part, has for years called for freedom from the threat posed by NATO's presence on Russia's borders, while Europe wants freedom from Russian fossil oil and gas.
 And now, in Ukraine, the people want to be free of Russian troops.